Green Jobs Initiative

 How can I participate?

-When you register for the fair, you'll be asked if you would like to be considered for designation as a green job employer at this fair.
+When you register for the fair, you'll be asked if you would like to be considered a green job employer at this fair.
 Students from UC's Net Impact chapter will follow up to gather information and make a determination.
-If your roles are determined to meet the criteria, we will identify your company visually at the fair.
+If one or more of the roles you're hiring for are determined to meet the criteria, we will identify your company visually at the fair.

-UC's Net Impact student chapter defines a green job as one that enables the environmental sustainability of economic activity.
-When assessing a job role, we consider the following 13 categories.
-The job must fulfill at least one category to be considered a green job.
-These are largely based on LinkedIn’s Economic Group reports on green jobs and from consultation with professionals in the field.
+UC's Net Impact student chapter defines a green job as one that employs specific green skills to enable the environmental sustainability of economic activity.
+The job must align with at least one of the 13 categories listed below.
+The categories are largely based on LinkedIn Economic Graph reports on green jobs and on consultation with professionals in the field.
+The definition is approved by UC Net Impact's External Advisory Board for Sustainable Business, including representatives from Fifth Third Bank, Kroger, Benchmark GenSuite, Donovan Energy and Cintrifuse.

 Any work that is involved with reducing the amount of hazardous or non-hazardous waste generated as byproducts of a process.
 This involves reducing potential waste and eliminating existing waste.